j2store/userguide/options.md

     2. Variable
     3. Configurable
     4. Downloadable
+and from the list you can select any of the options to create a product.

 * E.g., if a country is to be selected from a list, one can select only one from the list for nationality.